SuperSection/90DaysOfDevOps-Learning/Day02/README.md

 ### Python Package Messed up and dpkg Nightmare in Ubuntu

-- At first showing error while initializing new Virtual python environment, then resolving process led to all other problems down the line
+- At first got error while initializing new python Virtual Environment, then resolving process led to all other problems down the line

 - **Broken Python Package Installation:** Encountered critical issues like -
   - Python-related packages were broken